 All medicines have risks and benefits.
-Your doctor will have weighed the risks of you taking Nexazole against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking NEXOLE against the benefits it is expected to have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.